 Very special diodes such as "zener diodes"; Schottky diodes; ETC., will indicate differently, and for our motorcycle purposes, are unimportant except as a mention here.

 A much better test ESPECIALLY FOR THE SIX LARGE DIODES IN THE DIODE BOARD (I like either ohmmeter or diode test function AND the following test to be done), is a test that applies A.C. current through the diode through a suitable current-limiting resistance.
-If you stay under one ampere (or, just seconds with 2 amperes) thereabouts, this test is even safe for the small diodes of the diode board.
-Obtain a 12 or 14 volt lamp...a taillight or turn signal lamp is fine, and a 6 to 12 volt transformer.
+If you stay under one ampere, this test is safe for the small diodes of the diode board.
+Obtain a 12 or 14 volt lamp...a taillight running lamp is fine, and a 6 to 12 volt transformer.
 A suitable transformer is Radio Shack #273-1352 or 273-1511.
 An old bell ringing transformer might be just fine.
 So also might be modifying leads for/on an old desktop high intensity lamp unit...maybe with its own lamp!

 which is burned out and you kept the lamp) with a

 transformer is ideal for the 6 large diodes...do NOT test the small diodes with this higher powered lamp.
 The BRAKE lamp or section of the tail lamp that has the braking section, is NOT safe for the SMALL diodes either!
 Headlight lamps will allow about 4 or 5 amperes using a 12 volt supply, for the common 55/60 watt lamp.

 With whatever lamp you are using, connect the lamp in SERIES with the transformer low voltage secondary winding, that leaves two wires for testing.